kevingill1966/vavista/docs/source/fileman.rst

     print list(cursor)
     [('666000003', '25'), ('666000002', '205')]

-By default, the from value is included, but the to value is excluded, e.g. to get the 666's use::
+By default, the From value is included, but the To value is excluded, e.g. to get the 666's use::

     cursor = patients.traverser("SSN", '666', '667', raw=True)